On the impact of the supernova subsamples in reducing the Hubble tension: Discussion

 Since the subsamples are generated randomly, most contain SNe from both subpopulations, even though some can present a higher fraction of SNe from one specific SN subpopulation, leading to a higher or lower $\tilde{x_{1}}$.
 The mixing of SN subpopulations in the generated subsamples can cause the two $H_{0}$ distributions observed in the left panel of Figure \ref{fig:mix} to partially overlap, producing a single broader Gaussian shaped distribution.
 If we generate SN subsamples from the different $x_{1}$ bins divided by the median stretch of the full sample distribution ($\tilde{x_{1}}$ = 0.087), but replace one third of each subsample with SNe drawn from the opposite stretch bin, the discrepancy between the resulting distributions is reduced, with the $H_0$ distributions from both bins starting to become more disperse and to overlap, as we show in the right panel of the same figure, resembling the PDF obtained in the Figure \ref{fig:size_pvalues_subsamples}.
 For that reason, if both underlying SN subpopulations are present in the SNe sample from which we estimate a single value of $H_{0}$, the associated uncertainty should be increased relative to the values typically reported in the literature.

 When we treat the two stretch subpopulations separately and generate subsamples within each bin, the uncertainty in the inferred Hubble parameter increases significantly.
-In this case, we obtain $H_{0} = 73.453^{+2.453}_{-2.166}$ km s$^{-1}$ Mpc$^{-1}$ (as shown in the left panel of figure \ref{fig:mix}), with a 2.4 times larger uncertainty than the one obtained using all subsamples generated from the full SN sample, for which we obtain $H_{0} = 73.816^{+0.910}_{-0.898}$ km s$^{-1}$ Mpc$^{-1}$ (grey dots in the left panel of Figure \ref{fig:size_pvalues_subsamples}).
+In this case, we obtain $H_{0} = 73.453^{+2.453}_{-2.166}$ km s$^{-1}$ Mpc$^{-1}$ (as shown in the left panel of figure \ref{fig:mix}), with a 2.4 times larger uncertainty than the one obtained using all subsamples generated from the full SN sample, for which we obtain $H_{0} = 73.816^{+0.910}_{-0.898}$ km s$^{-1}$ Mpc$^{-1}$ (grey dots in Figure \ref{fig:size_pvalues_subsamples}).
 It is also about 2.3 times larger than the uncertainty estimated using the full SN sample, with $H_{0} = 73.781^{+0.970}_{-0.944}$ km s$^{-1}$ Mpc$^{-1}$ (see Table \ref{tab:parameters}).
 If we adopt the larger uncertainty obtained when treating the subpopulations independently as the true uncertainty of the full SN sample $H_{0}$ estimate, we obtain $H_{0} = 73.781 \pm 2.166$ km s$^{-1}$ Mpc$^{-1}$.
 Under this assumption, the tension with the \cite{Planck_2018} measurement would be reduced from approximately $5.87\sigma$ to about $2.86\sigma$.

-Although we do not perform a direct comparison between the uncertainties estimated for $H_{0}$ in this study (where we consider the separate contributions of the two SN subpopulations characterized by $x_{1}$) and those reported in other works such as \cite{Riess_2022}, due to methodological differences, we emphasize that the contribution of both underlying SN subpopulations should be treated more carefully in future determinations of $H_{0}$ uncertainties.
+Although we do not make a direct comparison between the uncertainties estimated for $H_{0}$ in this study (where we consider the separate contributions of the two SN subpopulations characterized by $x_{1}$) and those reported in other works such as \cite{Riess_2022} due to methodological differences, and despite being a simplistic and approximate way of analyzing the error in $H_{0}$, this result is important to highlight that the contribution of both underlying SN subpopulations should be treated more carefully in future determinations of $H_{0}$ uncertainties.